Lakeview Square Mall: History

 The mall was sold to Cushman & Wakefield in 2011, and again to GK Development in 2013.

+Around the 2010 to 11 mark, when the mall was remodeled again, the food court was removed and a Buffalo Wild Wings opened in its place.

 On January 4, 2017, it was announced that Macy's would be closing as part of a plan to close 68 stores nationwide.
 The store closed in March 2017.
 On March 17, 2017, it was announced that JCPenney would also be closing on July 31, 2017 as part of a plan to close 138 stores nationwide which left Sears as the only anchor left.
 After those two closures, more stores left the mall, including FYE in July 2018.
 On November 8, 2018, it was announced that Sears would be closing as well in February 2019 as part of a plan to close 40 stores nationwide which will leave the mall with no anchors left.
+Around late 2022 to early 2023, more stores left including: Bath & Body Works(opened in 1998), left the mall and moved to a bigger building at the Harper Village Center a block away, Claire's, which moved into the nearby Walmart Supercenter, and Auntie Anne's.
+Leaving only a couple stores in the middle corridor of the mall including: General Nutrition Center(GNC), and Chinese Wellness.
+In late 2023, Maurices left the mall and moved into the vacated Gordon Food Service building.
+The Mall now only has 12 name brand stores.